keskisan/Walk-On-Walls/README.md

 # Walk-On-Walls
 Vr chat world by the same name.
-Use a station to move on the surface of objects
+Use a station to move on the surface of objects.
+Otherwise float and use a rocket to add some velocity.
+Idea changed a bit so script name is diffrent.
+Had trouble with rigid body so this was implemented without utilising one.
+In retrospect may be possible with rotations on the rigidbody disabled.
+Did write a collision detection function which sometimes causes the player to get stuck so commented that out.
+As long as the walls aren't 90 degrees to the floor the player won't walk through them.
+Does cause a bug where the player can sometimes jump through the cieling as if its not there.
+Suspect this may be update dependant.